-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Washington, D.C.
-20549

-FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT 1934 For the fiscal year ended December 31, 2018 or ☐ TRANSITION REPORT PURSUAN SECURITIES EXCHANGE ACT O NT TO SECTION 13 OR 15(d) OF THE OF 1934 For the transition pe eriod from to Commission Fi de Number: 001-37806 lio Inc. ant as specified in its charter) Delaware 26-2574840 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) San Francisc Street, Suite 300 co, California 94105 executive offices) (Zip Code) 5) 390-2337 number, including area code) Securities registered pursuant to Section 12(b) of the Act Title of each class (Name of each exchange on which registered) Class A Common Stock, par value \$0.001 per share The New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known series \bowtie No \square easoned issuer, as defined in Rule 405 of the Securities Act: Indicate by check mark if the registrant is not required to Yes \square No \boxtimes file reports pursuant to Section 13 or 15(d) of the Act: d all reports required to be filed by Section 13 or 15(d) of the as (or for such shorter period that the registrant was required to file ents for the past 90 days.
-Yes \boxtimes No \square ted electronically every Interactive Data File required to be submitted er) during the preceding 12 months (or for such shorter period that ursuant to Item 405 of Regulation S-K is not contained herein, and definitive proxy or information statements incorporated by reference 0-K. □ Indicate by check mark whether the registrant is a large a reporting company, or emerging growth company.
-See the defir reporting company" and "emerging growth company" in Rule 1 accelerated filer, an accelerated filer, a non-accelerated filer, a smaller nitions of "large accelerated filer," "accelerated filer," "smaller .2b-2 of the Exchange Act.
-Large accelerated filer \boxtimes Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square f the registrant has elected not to use the extended transition period dards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell cover \square .
-No \boxtimes ompany (as defined in Rule 12b-2 of the Exchange Act).
-The aggregate market value of stock held by non-affiliate s as of June 29, 2018 (the last business day of the registrant's most recently completed second quarter) was \$4.4 billion based upon \$56.02 per share, the closing price on June 29, 2018 on the New York Stock Exchange.
-Determination of stock ownership by non-affiliates was made solely for the purpose of responding to this requirement and the registrant is not bound by this determination for any other purpose.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 washington, D.C.
+20549 FORM 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the transition period from Commission File Number: 001-3 31, 2019 E SECURITIES EXCHANGE ACT OF 1934 to 97000 (::) twilio TWILIO INC. (Exact name of registrant as specified in its charter) Delaware 26-2574840 (State or other jurisdiction of incorporation or organization) 101 Spear Street, First Floo San Francisco, California 941 (Address of principal executive offices) (415) 390-2337 (Registrant's telephone number, including 105 (Zip Code) Securities registered pursuant to Section 12(b) of the act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common Stock, par value \$0.001 per share TWLO The New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as de Indicate by check mark if the registrant is not required to file reports pursua Indicate by check mark whether the registrant (1) has filed all reports require Exchange Act of 1934 during the preceding 12 months (or for such shorter perioreports), and (2) has been subject to such filing requirements for the past 90 days ant to Section 13 or 15(d) of the Act: Yes ☐ No ☒ red to be filed by Section 13 or 15(d) of the Securities d that the registrant was required to file such Indicate by check mark whether the registrant has submitted electronically expursuant to Rule 405 of Regulation S-T ( $\$232.405$ of this chapter) during the pregistrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ every Interactive Data File required to be submitted Indicate by check mark whether the registrant is a large accelerated filer, an reporting company or an emerging growth company.
+See the definitions of "large reporting company" and "emerging growth company" in Rule 12b-2 of the Excha e accelerated filer," "accelerated filer", "smaller Large accelerated filer Accelerated filer Non-accelerated ted filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has complying with any new or revised financial accounting standards provided pursu Indicate by check mark whether the registrant is a shell company (as defined d in Rule 12b-2 of the Exchange Act).
+Yes ☐ No ⊠ The aggregate market value of stock held by non-affiliates as of June 28, 201 ' ; ;

-On February 1, 2019, the registrant had 104,277,870 shares of Class A common stock and 19,303,259 shares of Class B common stock outstanding.
+On February 20, 2020, 128,303,845 shares of the registrant's Class A common stock and 11,406,940 shares of registrant's Class B common stock were outstanding.